Sushmitha2b/KMeans-CustomerWholesaleDataset/README.md

 Results

 The analysis provides insights into customer segmentation based on their purchasing behaviors.
 The elbow method helps in determining the optimal number of clusters for K-Means clustering.
+The clusters represent different segments of wholesale customers based on their purchasing behavior, particularly in terms of 'Milk' and 'Grocery' purchases.
+Each cluster may represent a different type of customer group, which could be further analyzed to tailor marketing strategies or optimize inventory management for each group.
+Insights into segmenting wholesale customers based on their purchasing patterns and highlights the importance of choosing an appropriate number of clusters for meaningful interpretation of the data.